JotaK96/txt_sql_bot/README.md

 2. **Start the frontend**
 ```
-$ cd frontend
 $ yarn install
 $ yarn dev
 ````

 Now, the frontend is running at `http://localhost:3000`.
 By default, you can use [this sample dataset](https://docs.google.com/spreadsheets/d/1S2mYAKwYYmjZW6jURiAfMWTVmwg74QQDfwdMUvVEgMk/edit?gid=1749607041#gid=1749607041) in the UI.
-But, you can also upload your own CSV or SQLite file.

 ## Usage

 ### Using the Frontend

 1. Navigate to the frontend URL (`http://localhost:3000` by default)
-2. Upload a SQLite or CSV file under 1 MB, or just ask a question using the [sample dataset](https://docs.google.com/spreadsheets/d/1S2mYAKwYYmjZW6jURiAfMWTVmwg74QQDfwdMUvVEgMk/edit?gid=1749607041#gid=1749607041)
-3. Enter a natural language query
+2. Enter a natural language query
-4. View the stream of the graph state and then the generated visualization
+3. View the stream of the graph state and then the generated visualization
-5. Optionally, view the query execution traces
+4. Optionally, view the query execution traces

 ## Contributing